pytorch/torchtune/docs/source/tutorials/lora_finetune.rst

 .. note::
     You can modify the value of :code:`nproc_per_node` depending on (a) the number of GPUs you have available, and (b) the memory constraints of your hardware.
-See `this table <https://github.com/pytorch/torchtune/tree/main?tab=readme-ov-file#finetuning-resource-requirements>`_ for peak memory of LoRA finetuning in a couple of common hardware setups.

 The preceding command will run a LoRA finetune with torchtune's factory settings, but we may want to experiment a bit.
 Let's take a closer look at some of the :code:`lora_finetune_distributed` config.